charlenetolentino/mattsnotes/201-main/reading-02.md

 Here is what declaring variables in JS looks like.

 With the addition of data types like string, numerical, and Boolean logic you can write code to make a PB&J. Just don’t ask me how (right now).

+## Decisions and Loops

+Scripts will act differently depending how the user will interact with the site.
+To help the user on where to go on your webpage or get the information they are looking for, you will need incorporate and decision tree or a loop depending on the need of the user.

+There are 2 componets ti a decision

+1. The expression is evaluated and returns a value
+2. A conditional statement is made given a not expected value

+Evaluating a decision usually consists of it being a true or false statement

+A condition statement is based on if/then/else.
+If the first condition is met, then it will execute without the running the then or else statements.
+If not, then the following script will run.

+Exapmle

+    if (answer === 42) {
+        document.write( 'That is the meaning of life!')
+    } else {
+        document.write( 'Sorry.
+Try again...')
+    }

+In this if else statement if the input is equal to the number 42 then the site will write the text “That is the meaning of life!”)
+If that requirement is not correct, then the page will write “Sorry.
+Try again…”

+Using different operators and statements you are able to write dynamic functions on the web.